Last updated: 10 July 2020

 Will COVID-19 impact the proposed changes to IR35?

 HM Treasury has confirmed that proposed IR35 tax reforms will be postponed by one year until 6 April 2021 due to the impact of COVID-19.
 These reforms were previously set to come into effect from 6 April 2020.
 They increase the number of self-employed coming under the IR35 umbrella, meaning those that work for a company like an employee may have to pay the same level of tax that permanent members of staff pay.
 More on the proposed reforms here.

-Cinemas have closed and cancelled upcoming events including festivals in light of social distancing measures, while distributors are pulling the release of upcoming films.
-This results in a huge loss of revenue and threatens many businesses altogether.
+Cinemas were forcibly closed under lockdown in light of social distancing measures, while distributors have postponed the release of many upcoming films.
+This has resulted in a huge loss of revenue for many operators and threatens a lot of businesses altogether.

 Many small businesses working in the supply chain, such as kit suppliers, are seeing massive loss of business given the shutdown of productions and venues too.

 What support measures have been announced for cinemas and exhibitors?